+2002 November 1.
 Tour de l’Horloge, 1490-97, Évreux, France.
-November 1, 2002.

-With time and changing artistic tastes, the Gothic architecture was greatly reviled in Paris as early as the turn of the fifteenth century.
-Accompanying high profile political and cultural events in the early nineteenth century–-especially the crowning of Napoléon I (1769-1821) as Emperor of France in Notre Dame de Paris in 1804 followed by the publication of the French Romantic Gothic novel The Hunchback of Notre Dame by Victor Hugo in 1831–-public interest in Notre Dame de Paris and Gothic design in general was revived.
+With time and changing artistic tastes, 13th century Gothic architecture became greatly reviled in Paris by the early 15th century.
+Witness to important political and cultural events in the early 19th century–- including the crowning of Napoléon I (1769-1821) as Emperor of France in 1804 followed by the publication of the French Romantic Gothic novel The Hunchback of Notre Dame by Victor Hugo in 1831–-public interest in Notre Dame de Paris and Gothic design in general was revived.

+2002 October 31.
 Courtyard of Le Prieuré Maurice Denis, Saint-Germain-en-Laye, France.
-October 31, 2002.

-The Collegial Church of St. Gertrude, 11th century, Nivelles, Belgium.
-March 1, 1992.
+1992 March 1.
+The Collegial Church of St. Gertrude, c.
+1050, Nivelles, Belgium.

 The westwork’s appearance is the result of a reconstruction finished in 1984 following the severe damage it received during World War II from bombing by the German Luftwaffe in May 1940.
 The church was built in the 11th century to serve a Benedictine abbey of cloistered nuns whose first abbess was St. Gertrude of Nivelles.
 This dramatic church is classified a major European Heritage site and remains one of the finest examples of the Romanesque style in Belgium.
 Its Romanesque crypt is one of the largest of its kind in Europe where Merovingian and Carolingian tombs have been found.

 St. Gertrude of Nivelles, patron saint of cats!

 St. Gertrude’s feast day is March 17–the same as St. Patrick of Ireland.

 St. Gertrude is also the patron saint of gardeners.